Learn how to paint a mural the easy way with this simple tutorial. This DIY accent wall is a great and budget-friendly wallpaper alternative!

 Here are the colors I ended up using.
 Hills of Ireland was a little too bright once I got it home, so I toned it down by mixing in some Classic Avocado.

-This is actually phase two of our powder room makeover, so we had to remove the mirror and light fixture from the wall before painting.
+This is actually phase two of my powder room makeover, so I had to remove the mirror and light fixture from the wall before painting.
 The pedestal sink is going away too, but I wanted to get started, so I didn’t wait for it to be gone.

 I painted the background Polar Bear from Behr (Home Depot’s paint brand).
 This took two coats, since it had been a medium blue color before.